accosmin/nano/README.md

 ##### Numerical optimization

-The **batch optimizer** and the **stochastic optimizer** are gradient-based methods used for minimizing generic multi-dimensional functions.
+The **batch solver** and the **stochastic solver** are gradient-based methods used for minimizing generic multi-dimensional functions.
 They are suitable for large-scale numerical optimization which are often the product of machine learning problems.
 Additionally the library provides a large set of unconstrained problems to benchmark the optimization algorithms using for example the following commands:
 ```
 ./apps/benchmark_batch --min-dims 10 --max-dims 100 --convex --epsilon 1e-6 --iterations 1000
 ./apps/benchmark_stoch --min-dims 1 --max-dims 4 --convex --epsilon 1e-4 --epoch-size 100 --epochs 1000